AdamaStarkN7/stark_lockbox/README.md

 3. Customize the script to your liking
 4. Add ```ensure stark_lockbox``` to your server.cfg
 5. Restart your server and enjoy
+6. NOTE: This resource must start after the dependent scripts defined in Dependencies!

 # Features
 1. Unique Lockboxes for LEO use in their vehicles